dragonfly-science/dragonfly-website/content/work/nms-case-study/content.md

 MfE staff also appreciated the value of our standard reproducible approach to coding during the project – using version control and a shared code repository.
 Many valued it as a learning and development experience.

 ##The result
-Automating the NMS has reduced the number of people needed to manage the annual process by about three fulltime staff.
+Automating the NMS has reduced the number of people needed to manage the annual process by about three full time staff.
 The staff who worked on this project are now applying their coding and data management skills to other Ministry reports and gaining efficiencies there too.

 MfE is also able to release the compiled data much faster.
 This typically took more than a year from when the spreadsheet was sent out, because of the volume of data to process.
 A faster turnaround enables MfE to see how the RMA is working across the country closer to real time, and where necessary to update the policy settings in response.

+> Our project involved understanding the RMA, which is a hefty and dynamic piece
+> of legislation.
+Dragonfly’s interest in and ability to come to grips with the
+> act and how it is applied was really key to the success of the project.
+>
+> How
+> Dragonfly set up the framework so we could populate it sensibly were some of the
+> most elegant parts of the code base.
+I really valued Dragonfly’s exquisite
+> communication skills – they are also excellent listeners.
+I found them to be
+> passionate, talented and good company.
+> Dragonfly were flexible and adaptable
+> despite changes in scope as the nature of the business problem evolved.
+They
+> were unflappable.

+<cite>Dr Ignatius Menzies, <br />
+Data Science Lead, <br />
+Environmental Reporting, <br />
+Ministry for the Environment – Manatū Mō Te Taiao </cite>

 [Access key data from the National Monitoring System](http://www.mfe.govt.nz/rma/rma-monitoring).